 Matched components

-Matched components behave differently from non-matched components on the basis of opportunity.
-As product accessories, theyâre added to the opportunity order view, and Current will automatically allocate to those lines instead of adding new lines on the detail view for them.
+Matched components behave differently from non-matched components on an opportunity.
+Theyâre added to the opportunity order view, and Current automatically allocates to those lines without creating new ones in the detail view.
+This ensures precise inventory tracking, systematic allocation, and prevents confusion by maintaining clear associations between items and their parent container.

 Remove components